Formyselfonly/awesome-llm-framework/README.md

 - **[Dify](https://dify.ai/)** – A powerful AI development platform with workflow automation.
 - **[RAGFlow](https://ragflow.io/docs/dev/)** – An advanced Retrieval-Augmented Generation (RAG) framework for improving LLM responses with external data.
+  Optional，You can just Dify all in one
+- Code mode（More Advanced)
+  - LangChain+OpenAI SDK

 ------